jeffreybergier/Previous-Fork/readme.previous.txt

  ---------------

 Issues in Previous:
-  > Un-emulated hardware may cause problems when attempted to being used.
+  > Un-emulated hardware may cause problems when attempting to use it.
   > NeXTdimension emulation does not work on hosts with big endian byte order.
   > Shortcuts do not work properly or overlap with host commands on some
     platforms.